top of page

 Committee Role

-I joined AURAC as a complete beginner in 2021 and quickly fell in love with the sport and the community around it.
-My favourite type of climbing is outdoor sport climbing but you'll ofc also find me at any of the gyms around Auckland too!
-I've been part of the AURAC committee for a few years now, both as the gear officer and the access and conservation officer so I'm stoked to be in a role where I can give back to the club.
+I joined AURAC in 2021 as a complete beginner and quickly fell in love with the sport and the community around it.
+I loove me some outdoor sport climbing but you'll also easily find me at the bouldering gyms around Auckland.
+I've held a few different roles in the committee and am just stoked I can continue to give back to the club in such a fun way :))

 GEAR